 - a.
-Seeking to get preferential treatment for a member of his or her family in terms of re-housing or some other service provided by the Association; - Discussing confidential information about the Association or Group with a third party; or - Claiming expenses fraudulently.
+Seeking to get preferential treatment for a member of his or her family in terms of re-housing or some other service provided by the Association; - b.
+Tenant Board Members seeking to get preferential treatment in matters related to their tenancy; - Discussing confidential information about the Association or Group with a third party; or - d.
+Claiming expenses fraudulently.